jndewey/cctools/README.md

 # CCTools
 ## contractCode Tools

-ContractCode Tools is a Go library, which includes all of the necessary data structures and functions to create, edit and otherwise work with each of the following contractCode structures: Transactions, Contracts and Clauses; all using the Go programming language.
-In addition to these structures, cctools also exposes more granular building blocks like users, checklist items and contract parties, among others.
+ContractCode Tools is a Go library, which includes all of the necessary data structures and functions to create, edit and otherwise work with each of the following contractCode structures: Transactions, Documents and Clauses; all using the Go programming language.
+In addition to these structures, cctools also exposes more granular building blocks like Users, Checklists, Items (as in checklist items) and Parties, among others.
 This library is under active development, and changes almost daily, but the approach should become clear early in the development process.
 While we had originally intended to build the entire contractCode platform in Javascript, it has become clear to us that Go is a great fit for the long term goals of the project, especially with respect to integration with blockchain protocols.
 That said, an important principle guiding the development of cctools is modularity, both in terms of the structure of the library itself, but also in a broader web stack context.
 When completed, we envision that cctools could plug into a Node.js, Ruby on Rails or just about any other stack as the model logic behind the contracts.
-Our current plans include providing a basic front end UI for lawyers, but our primary focus will be on making cctools the perfect web service that feeds functionality (through standard HTTP APIs) to applications with more robust front ends and database structures.
+Our current plans include providing a basic front end UI for lawyers, but our primary focus will be on making cctools the perfect web service that feeds functionality (through standard HTTP APIs and/or SDKs) to applications with more robust front ends and database structures.

 The contractCode White Paper can be found here: https://docs.google.com/document/d/1Cun8B6V_CbedxrhW26j0ZfAfcuVKtrVOdg9tY7XR8Lw/edit?usp=sharing